Cd art d'echo st front

 A Missed Opportunity

-The quality of these three songs is undeniable, making it even more of a mystery why Art d’Echo didn’t record more.
-Every element - from Hamel’s vocals to the impeccable production - suggests a band operating at a professional level with the potential to break through on a broader stage.
-The involvement of co-producer Rolly Anctil and the use of two of Montreal’s top recording studios point to a serious project with high expectations.
+The quality of the demo makes it even more of a mystery why Art d’Echo didn’t record more.
+Every element — from Hamel’s vocals (all vocals on the recording are his) to the impeccable production — suggests a project operating at a professional level with the potential to break through on a broader stage.
+The involvement of co-producer Rolly Anctil and the use of two of Montreal’s top recording studios point to a serious creative effort with high expectations.

 A Lasting Mystery

-Though little is known about the fate of Art d’Echo or its members after this recording, their brief output leaves a lasting impression.
-If these three tracks are any indication, Art d’Echo had the potential for something far greater.
-For those lucky enough to stumble across their music, it’s a treasure worth savoring - a glimpse into a band that, despite its fleeting time in the spotlight, created something truly special.
+With Hamel’s departure in April 1996, Art d’Echo’s recorded output remains limited to these sessions and the earlier 1994 CD.
+Yet the demo leaves a lasting impression.
+If these three tracks are any indication, the duo had the potential for something far greater.
+For those lucky enough to stumble across their music, it’s a rare and rewarding find — a glimpse into an act that, despite its fleeting time together, created something truly special.

 -Robert Williston